csorianot/godmc_wiki/Process-methylation-data.md

     ./04d-methylation_adjustment2.sh

-This should take roughly the same amount of time as the `04b-methylation_adjustment1.sh` script.
+This should take roughly the same amount of time as the `04b-methylation_adjustment1.sh` script on unrelated data.
 Again, it can be split across multiple nodes on a cluster, see [here](https://github.com/MRCIEU/godmc/wiki/Running-script-4b-and-4d-on-a-cluster) for instructions.
+It takes about 10 minutes to run 1 chunk on 16 cores on ~1800 samples.

 We need to turn the methylation data into the correct format for MatrixeQTL analysis (step 8), to do this:

     ./04e-convert_methylation_format.sh

 This also produces data of the squared residuals for use in variance meQTL analysis.
 This script took a few minutes for a sample size of 100.
+It took about 30 minutes on ~1800 samples.

 Finally we run one CpG GWA as a positive control as a final check (step 9).